onechiporenko/lair/README.md

 ## Lair initial state

-Factory-instance may be created by call static method `create`:
+Factory-instance is created by call static method `create`:

 ```javascript
 const {Lair, Factory} = require('lair-db');
 const factoryInstance = Factory.create({});
 ```

 Now we have a factory.
-Currently it can't do any useful things.
-Every generated Record for this Factory will have only one property (`id`).
-All properties for Records are described in the field `attrs`:
+Currently, it can't do any useful things.
+Every generated Record for this Factory will have only single property (`id`).
+All properties for Records are in the field `attrs`:

 ```javascript
 const {Lair, Factory} = require('lair-db');